flori/gem_hadar/README.md

 ### Update version

-Use rake task or bump your VERSION file by hand.
+Use rake task (`rake version:bump:minor`) or bump your VERSION file by hand.

 ### Release